MIDDLE SCHOOL 5th-6th

 We continue our use of the Saxon Math curriculum in middle school and offer classes through Algebra I. Saxon Math provides a learning structure proven to advance students steadily and assuredly to higher levels of understanding.
 To master mathematics, students need to build on prior learning—what new concepts they can learn depends on which concepts they already know.
 In our curriculum, concepts from every math strand are woven together and connected throughout the year.
 Skills or concepts are reinforced throughout the years, helping students build a strong foundation of understanding.

 Language Arts is a combination of reading instruction, English grammar, and spelling.
 Reading focuses on critically engaging with both classical and modern literature.
 In English, students learn grammar and apply it to their writing.
-Spelling is taught in 5th and 6th grade.
+Spelling is also taught in 5th and 6th grade.

 Social Studies education in middle school is designed to help students see themselves as children of God and enable each student to see their personal role and value in God’s world.
 Using the concepts of history and geography, middle school students at 1st Lutheran School take a trip through American history from the discovery of the new world to the present time and a world-wide journey from the beginning of mankind through the Renaissance.
 Fifth grade students learn the history of the United States through the Civil War.
 Sixth grade students study world history through the Renaissance.
-Seventh grade students learn Arkansas history and world geography, and eighth grade students study United States history from the Civil War to the present.

 Upper elementary and Middle School Spanish classes delve more deeply into the language, variations among different Spanish-speaking regions, and similarities and differences between these peoples and our own.
 Beyond greetings and simple sentences, older students begin reading and conversing in the classroom with an almost total immersion classroom structure.
 Middle School students complete oral and written assignments comparable to more advanced levels in the local public schools.
 By the 6th grade, students are reading and understanding chapter books like the “Pobre Ana” series.
 Many 1st Lutheran students are able to test out of lower-level Spanish classes upon entering the public school system.